We are proud of our flexible personnel policy

 Read more about the VAUDE Kinderhaus

 To ensure that the employees who take parental leave return promptly to work in a way that meets their personal needs, we support dialog during and after the parental leave period.
-In order to stay informed about new developments and current topics at VAUDE, employees on parental leave can use our intranet throughout their leave.
 Teams can also contribute to maintaining contact and personal relationships, for example, by integrating colleagues on parental leave during team days and celebrations.
+Our festivities committee attaches particular importance to sending our parental leave employees personal invitations to all major employee events.

 We are convinced that we are on the right track and we are proud of it!
 We put a lot of energy into our goal of providing good solutions for employees and VAUDE at all times.
 We are aware that this is a major company challenge.
 We currently have just as many positions to cover due to parental leave as those due to job turnover.
 A solution and achievement oriented approach is of great importance for this issue.